a-allen/html5-live-code-form-engine/README.md

 # HTML5 Live Code Presentation

+## Installation
+This project uses Grunt JS.
+All you have to do is run NPM install to install dependencies and then run 'grunt server' to spin up a local environment

 ## Overview
 This is the source code from a AngularJS meet-up I presented at in May of 2014.